jack-williams1/Malawi_PSHA/README.md

 ## Input files and folders:

-### The following input files are stored on Zenodo and must be downloaded and stored in path as shown
+### The following input files are stored on Zenodo at 10.5281/zenodo.6350793 and must be downloaded and stored in path as shown

 misc_functions/malawi_Vs30_active.txt: USGS slope-based Vs30 values for Malawi (Wald and Allen 2007)